 To view the complete Intellectual Property Policy, contact the provost office at: firstname.lastname@example.org

-In the event that a student is not satisfied with the response to the complaint, the student may choose to follow the grievance procedure for resolution.
-The university recognizes its obligation to ensure that students who make complaints do not suffer adverse treatment as a result= of the complaint.
-In the event that a student alleges such treatment, the student shall be referred to the grievance procedure for resolution and reconciliation.
+In the event that a student is not satisfied with the response to the complaint, the student may choose to follow up by utilizing the Conflict and Grievance Policy and Procedure for resolution, available in student handbooks.
+The university recognizes its obligation to ensure that students who make complaints do not suffer adverse treatment as a result of the complaint.
+In the event that a student alleges such treatment, the student shall be referred to the Conflict and Grievance Policy and Procedure for resolution.

 Approved by President’s Cabinet May 21, 2003

 Consistent with the mission, vision and values of Eastern Mennonite University and with its Life Together statement, the university holds faculty and students to the highest standards in the conduct of research.
 While EMU aims to prevent any instances of researcher misconduct, the university takes seriously the need to investigate possible instances of misconduct.
 EMU is committed to a process of considering complaints made in good faith while protecting the positions and reputations of complainants and all those asked to participate in investigations.

 Read the full EMU Research Misconduct Policy Statement